JohannesWiesner/workshop_cimh/_sources/index.md

 ## I've got a question!

 In case you have any questions or difficulties, please don’t hesitate to get in touch with us.
-A great way to do this is to [open an issue](https://github.com/JohannesWiesner/workshop_cimh/issues) on the We would also highly appreciate and value every feedback or idea or you might have.
+A great way to do this is to [open an issue](https://github.com/JohannesWiesner/workshop_cimh/issues) on GitHub.
+We would also highly appreciate and value every feedback or idea or you might have.